Bryan Verboom

-Bryan Verboom (born 30 January 1992) is a Belgian footballer who plays as left-back for Olympic Charleroi.
+Bryan Verboom (born 30 January 1992) is a Belgian footballer who plays as left-back for the amateur club Andenne-Evelette SF.
 He is a former Belgium U21 international.

 Career

 Early career

 Verboom started his career at Sporting Charleroi before joining Anderlecht.

 Zulte Waregem

 He joined Zulte Waregem on loan in 2012.
 He played his first official match the 27 October 2012 against Waasland-Beveren and scored his first goal against Sporting Charleroi a few days later.
 During his loan spell he scored 1 goal in 20 games during an impressive loan spell.

 Zulte-Waregem exercised their loan option to sign Verboom and signed Verboom on a permanent deal from Anderlecht in 2013.
 He helped Zulte-Waregem to a second-place finish in the Belgian League to help them qualify for The Champions League in his first season at the club, however they were knocked out by Dutch side PSV Eindhoven as a result Waregem dropped in the UEFA Europa League.
 During the 2013/14 season, Verboom finished runner up in the Belgian Cup Final after losing to Lokeren in a 1–0 defeat.

 Verboom's impressive form at left back also saw Waregem qualify for the 2014–15 UEFA Europa League qualifiers also.